 The following threats are addressed by the TOE.
 All threats have been copied from the OSPP.
 As in the OSPP, there are no threats and policies to justify the assurance level.

 3.2.3 Threats countered by the TOE

 T.ACCESS.TSFDATA

-A threat agent might read or modify TSF data without the necessary authorization.
+A threat agent might read or modify TSF data without the necessary authorization when the data is stored or transmitted.

 T.ACCESS.USERDATA